spraakbanken/sparv/docs/developers-guide/writing-sparv-plugins.md

 example below, both methods are used, though only one is required.
 If both are present, the `__description__` value takes precedence.

-A longer description can be included by adding additional lines.
+A longer description can be included by adding additional lines, separated from the first line by a blank line.
 Only the first line will be shown in space-limited contexts, such as `sparv modules`.
 The full description appears when running `sparv modules modulename`.

 Example of an `__init__.py` file:
 ```python